AmazingBooks/Key-Concepts-in-Javascript/README.md

 - Proxies allow you to intercept low-level object operations on the target that are otherwise internal to the JavaScript Engine.
 - Calling <ins>**new Proxy()**</ins> creates a proxy to use in place of another object (called the target).
 The proxy virtualizes the target so the proxy and the target appear to be functionally the same.
 - These low-level operations are intercepted using a Trap, which is a function that responds to a specific operation.
 - For each Proxy Trap there is a Reflect method attached.
+Each trap overrides some built-in behavior of JavaScript objects, allowing you to intercept and modify the behavior.
+If you still need to use the built-in behavior, you can use the corresponding reflection API method.
+-

 ##### Reflection API
 - Is represented by the Reflect object and it is a collection of methods that provide the default behavior for the same low-level operations that proxies can override.